AB-X-AR/XTRACTOR/README.md

 # **XTRACTOR**
-XTRACTOR is a fast, pluggable, and vulnerability-focused scanner built to extract exploitable HTML, JS, and CSS terms across web domains.
+XTRACTOR is a fast, pluggable, Client-Side vulnerability pattern analyzer and scanner built to extract exploitable HTML, JS, and CSS terms across web domains.
 Designed for bug bounty recon, red teaming, and offensive security automation.

 ## **Why XTRACTOR?**
 - Web applications expose clues through their markup — things like <script>, onerror, or target="_blank" can signal real risks.